micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 ---
-title: Optimizing the Middleware Configuration
+title: Middleware Configuration
 permalink: /docs/tutorials/core/microxrcedds_rmw_configuration/
 ---

 micro-ROS targets microcontroller, devices with low memory resources.
 With that in mind, micro-ROS try to address the memory management issue prioritizing the use of static memory instead of dynamic memory and optimizing the memory footprint of the applications.
 This, of course, has a cost that the users must agree to pay, a precompile tunning.

 This tutorial explains which are the memory resources managed by micro-ROS and how to tune them for a particular application.
+It also address the RMW run-time configuration API where the user can configure micro-ROS Agent endpoints or Micro XRCE-DDS session client key.

-## Memory resources
+## Memory resources optimization

 micro-ROS deal with two different memory resources related with Micro XRCE-DDS library and its RMW implementation named rmw-microxrcedds.